cokuscz/CarroFlutterTest/README.md

 ### Background

-In Carro, we are often display some types reports， so i wanna u can do it.
+In Carro, we are often display some types reports， so we wanna u can do it.

 ### Your Task

-Build an FLutter app to display vehicle information base on user's country.
+Build an Flutter app to display vehicle information base on user's country.

 Please use the data from https://gist.githubusercontent.com/cokuscz/19e6a3eff017323b097561ee4724d474/raw/29cc92e42e8953a26ec7622c255c5323c885bf39/report_data.json and display it accordingly to design.